michielbdejong/codespaces-weirdness/README.md

 ```
 And it will display the broken behaviour again ("HOST=oc1").

-Apparently the two Dockerfiles look alike to Docker, and it makes Docker not read the second one if it has already seen the the other one.
+Apparently the two Dockerfiles look alike to Docker, and it makes Docker not read the second one if it has already seen the other one.
-Touching one of the two breaks the illusion of similarity.
+Touching one of the two Dockerfiles apparently helps, but then resetting the git repository brings the problem back.

 I would like to see what happens if you restart the Docker service in the workspace, but I don't know how to do that (it's not `service docker restart`, apparently).